Specialized Rib and Breastbone Care

 Answers to FAQs About Chest Wall Conditions

 Pectus excavatum is when the sternum (breastbone) is pushed into the chest due to costal cartilage.
 The defect can apply pressure and displace the heart and lungs.
 Pectus excavatum correction surgery can be performed by pediatric thoracic surgeons, cardiothoracic surgeons and orthopedic surgeons.
 Treatment options include the suction bell, Ravitch (open) surgical repair, and the Nuss (minimally invasive) repair.
-The defect typically worsens during adolescent growth spurts and the defect is corrected after 11 years of age.
+The defect typically worsens during adolescent growth spurts and can be corrected starting at 12 years old.

 Pectus carinatum is when the sternum (breastbone) is pushed outward from the chest due to abnormal cartilage, causing a pigeon chest.
-The defect does not apply pressure to the heart or lungs.
-Carinatum defects can be treated non-invasively with bracing, or surgically.
-Defects present at the same age as pectus excavatum; we can offer bracing at most any age and surgery during adolescent years.
+The defect does not apply pressure to the heart or lungs, but can cause atypical chest pain and breathlessness on exertion.
+Carinatum defects can be treated non-invasively with bracing at almost any age, or surgically during adolescent years.

 The Ravitch (open approach) and Nuss procedure (minimally invasive approach) are two surgical options.
 We also offer intraoperative cryoablation therapy (temporary freezing of nerves) for postoperative pain management, which allows most patients to be discharged 2 to 3 days after surgery.
 Postoperative activity will be tailored for each patient based on surgical approach and condition.